ctalledo/docker-docs/desktop/hardened-desktop/enhanced-container-isolation/how-eci-works.md

 Docker Desktop now incorporates.
 Sysbox applies these techniques with minimal functional or performance impact to containers.

-This complements Docker's traditional container security mechanisms (e.g., other Linux namespaces, cgroups, restricted Linux capabilities, seccomp, AppArmor, etc.) and adds a strong layer of isolation between the container and the Linux kernel inside the Docker Desktop VM.
+These techniques complement Docker's traditional container security mechanisms such as using other Linux namespaces, cgroups, restricted Linux capabilities, seccomp, and AppArmor.
+They add a strong layer of isolation between the container and the Linux kernel inside the Docker Desktop VM.

+The following sections describe these features in more detail and provide examples.

-The following examples show the features and benefits of Enhanced Container Isolation.
+### Features and Benefits of Enhanced Container Isolation

 #### Linux User Namespace on All Containers